-Our vision for the next 3 years is to:
+Our vision for the next 2 years is:

-- to provide the best quality of education for our pupils: the highest academic achievement within a broad and balanced curriculum. - To be known as an excellent employer that has a highly motivated and engaged workforce. - To be an organisation in which all stakeholders feel included, valued and invested in. - To see collaboration between schools as a key driver for improvement. - To increase the number of schools in the Trust. - To be in a strong financial position in which well managed resources are used effectively to improve outcomes.
+- To provide the best quality of education for our pupils: the highest academic achievement within a broad and balanced curriculum. - To be known as an excellent employer that has a highly motivated and engaged workforce. - To be an organisation in which all stakeholders feel included, valued and invested in. - To see collaboration between schools as a key driver for improvement. - To increase the number of schools in the Trust. - To be in a strong financial position in which well managed resources are used effectively to improve outcomes.